 2022-23 school year

-We will provide up to an additional $10 million for the 2022-23 school year to support additional interventions to help students in Grades 2 to 4 get back on track as a one-time extension of the 2021-22 funding.
+We will provide up to an additional $10 million for the 2022-23 school year to support additional interventions to help students in Grades 2 to 4 get back on track as an extension of the 2021-22 funding.
+This funding will benefit almost 50,000 students across the province by helping schools hire more staff and purchase the learning resources they need to support their learners.

 In addition to this new funding, the Child and Youth Well-Being Review explored ways to best support the well-being of children and youth impacted by COVID-19.